Change Management: Types and How to Integrate

 - Operational Change-

 These type of changes mainly focuses on customer experiences and their satisfaction levels.
-With the growing market and extreme competitive pressure, organizations need to change the way they operate to provide exceptional service and improved product quality.
+With the growing market and extreme competitive pressure, organizations need to change their way of operating to provide exceptional service and improved product quality.

-Operational changes can include the change in work processes, upgrading the existing active technology, enhanced management of your clients, etc.
+Operational changes can include changing work processes, upgrading the existing active technology, enhanced management of your clients, etc.

 - Strategic Change-